Livefull/Shrinkage-Prior-Comparison/Triton/README.md

 # When logged in Triton:

 **Step 1**: module load R

 **Step 2**: Rscript triton_configuration.R model_set num_rep num_fits num_cores time

 Generates triton_fit.slrm file, assumes that all the Stan models are in "SM" directory and that 10G memory per cpu is enough.
-Notice, that to

 Parameters: